awslabs/graphstorm/training_scripts/gsgnn_lp/README.md

-# ARXIV Link Prediction Example
+# Training script examples for Link Prediction
 This folder provides example yaml configurations for link prediction training tasks.
 The configurations include: